What's a .pf file vs an Amcache entry?

 3. Load both CSVs into Timeline Explorer.

-4. Filter Amcache to "unsigned PE in user-writable path".
+4. Apply the "unsigned PE in user-writable path" filter to Amcache.

-5. For each Amcache hit, check whether a .pf exists for the same Name.
-Present → execution confirmed.
-Absent → presence-only.
+5. For each Amcache hit, check whether a .pf exists for the same name.
+Present means execution confirmed.
+Absent means presence-only.

-6. For each .pf, take the executable name and check Amcache for hash and metadata.
+6. For each .pf, take the executable name and look up Amcache for hash and metadata.

 Related posts